Peer Mentor Opportunities

 The Peer Facilitator should be a University of Toronto graduate student familiar with graduate level writing; strategies that facilitate productivity; and resources on campus for writing development, stress management, avoiding isolation, and conflict resolution.
 Training will be provided between August and the beginning of September..

 Each Peer Facilitator will work 3-6 hours each week for an honorarium of $500 per term.
-This is a twelve month position starting August 22, 2016.
+This is a twelve month position starting in August 2018.

 Send cover letter and resume to firstname.lastname@example.org